SaschaDens/ldap-connector/README.md

+# Package abandoned
+This package will no longer be maintained due to the lack of time.

 # Ldap-connector
 Provides an solution for authentication users with LDAP for Laravel 5.0.x.
 It uses ADLDAP library to create a bridge between Laravel and LDAP